 The Final Mission is an independent short film, written and directed by Winston James.
-In this thriller/crime film, three partners in crime partners are putting their trust in a test, after one of them gave the police information to law enforcement.
+In this thriller/crime film, three partners in crime are putting their trust in a test, after one of them gave secret information to law enforcement.

 Amadeo Fusca as Crane and Jas Anderson as Lex

 Let's start with the opening scene.
 The film opens with an intense scene, as Lex (Jas Anderson) suspects Crane (Amadeo Fusca) that he’s the snitch.
 When Crane denies and blames Lex's cousin (“You think I snitched?… Your cousin Dante might be the snitch”), Lex loses his temper, and almost kills Crane.
 What a great way to open a film.
 This kind of opening scene is also risky, as it starts in a very high point of conflict and tension.
 The director's challenge is to somehow find bigger conflicts, increase the tension as the story progresses.

 In the following scenes, writer-director Winston James manages to do that by creating plot twists and complications that force the characters to make tough decisions.